-Online accommodations platform Airbnb (NASDAQ: ABNB) reported Q3 FY2022 results beating Wall St's expectations, with revenue up 28.9% year on year to $2.88 billion.
-However, guidance for the next quarter was less impressive, coming in at $1.84 billion at the midpoint, being 1.11% below analyst estimates.
-Airbnb made a GAAP profit of $1.21 billion, improving on its profit of $833.8 million, in the same quarter last year.
+Online accommodations platform Airbnb (NASDAQ: ABNB) beat analyst expectations in Q1 FY2023 quarter, with revenue up 20.5% year on year to $1.82 billion.
+The company expects that next quarter's revenue would be around $2.4 billion, which is the midpoint of the guidance range.
+That was roughly in line with analyst expectations.
+Airbnb made a GAAP profit of $117 million, improving on its loss of $18.8 million, in the same quarter last year.

 Founded by Joe Gebbia and Brian Chesky by renting out a blowup bed on the floor of their San Francisco apartment, Airbnb (NASDAQ: ABNB) is the world’s largest online marketplace for lodging, primarily homestays.

 Airbnb was founded on the premise that the travel industry had become commoditized into offering standardized accommodations in crowded hotel districts around landmarks and attractions.
 Their view was that a one-size-fits-all approach limited how much of the world a person could access, leaving guests feeling like outsiders in the places they visit.
 Airbnb enabled home sharing at a global scale and created a new category of travel.

 Their innovation was instead of traveling like tourists and feeling like outsiders, guests on Airbnb can stay in neighborhoods where people live, have authentic experiences and live like locals in over 100,000 cities around the world.
 Airbnb’s platform also opened up a whole new revenue stream to thousands of people around the world; earning money on spare rooms.
 For hosts, Airbnb provided them an aggregation platform that brought global demand to individual’s doorsteps, while providing for pricing, scheduling, liability protection, and merchandising functionality to remove the friction from bringing their inventory online.